When an Indian investor thinks about buying international stocks, one of the first concerns on his mind is the tax on selling foreign shares in India.

 You buy shares worth $500 and sell them for $800 after 20 months.
 Hence, you earn short-term capital gains of $300.
 This will be added to your current income and taxed based on the applicable income-tax slab.

-The simplest way to understand the tax implications of investing in the US stock markets is to divide it between the US tax liability and Indian tax liability.
+The simplest way to understand the tax on selling US stocks in India is to divide it between the US tax liability and Indian tax liability.
 The tax on your current taxable income (including dividend and short-term capital gains) will be calculated using the tax slabs based on the prevalent income-tax rates.

 Understanding the tax on foreign shares in India is important to have realistic expectations from your investment.
 Many investors tend to stay away from international stocks since they are not aware and probably worried about taxes and charges eating through their returns.
 We hope that this article helps you understand the tax implications of investing in US stocks.

 Disclaimer: This blog is solely for educational purposes.
 The securities/investments quoted here are not recommendatory.